typex1/Amazon-Textract-Image-Search/README.md

 ## Requirements

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
-* You need Python installed on your laptop.
+* You need Python3 installed on your laptop.
+On top, please install the AWS SDK named "boto3": ```pip install boto3```.
 * Preferably your laptop is running MacOS, because in that case, opening the images using the "Preview" app is also done within the Python script.
+* If you are running Linux or Windows, please exchange "Preview" with your preferred image viewer.
 * You need an AWS account and your Python script needs permission to use the Amazon Textract API.

 ## Getting started: